pswanson2/turbo-palm-tree/proposal.md

 *Password Puppy*

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+It will output a list of website, username, and password pairs.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+Input your username and password for *Password Puppy*.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.